Angers tramway: Rolling stock

 Angers Loire Métropole awarded Alstom a €47m contract to supply 17 Citadis 302 trams on 15 November 2006.
+A further 20 units were supplied for the expansion of the network.

 Design of rolling stock

 Design and personalization of the rolling stock is characterized by the front end "convergence" V-shape similar in form to a shield.
 The other major feature is the ubiquity of a rainbow, designed by the French agency RCP Design Global is found in the color scheme and interior design of the trams and other transportation in the city.

 The interior of the trams is marked by floral figures in different colors on the ceiling, white walls and green seats to reflect the geological layers of Anjou.

 Future services

 The 16 km Line B was expected to be opened by 2020.
 It was planned to run from Beaucouzé, via the Atoll shopping centre via the Campus Belle-Beille - Université Angers to the main railway station and Parc des Expositions (Saint-Sylvain-d'Anjou) through Monplaisir district.
 However, in 2016 the city presented a revised proposal for the future Line B. Stopping at the Technopole Angers at the Universities Belle-Beille Campus, the lines length is stripped to 10 km.
 Due to financial reasons, the start of construction has been postponed for 2019, so that a start of passenger transport can not be expected until 2022.
+The line, along with Line C, finally opened on 8 July 2023.

-It has been announced that the Line A will be rerouted from September 2020 via Centre de Congrès, avoiding Place du Railiement, using new tracks, a new junction south of Saint-Serge - Université and an existing junction immediately north of Foch-Maison Bleue that was built with the original line to facilitate a future expansion.
+It has been announced that the Line A will be rerouted from January 2021 via Centre de Congrès, avoiding Place du Railiement, using new tracks, a new junction south of Saint-Serge - Université and an existing junction immediately north of Foch-Maison Bleue that was built with the original line to facilitate a future expansion.
 The new route will serve two new stops at Centre de Congrès and Hôtel de Ville.
 The existing route between Molière and Foch-Maison Bleue will be retained as part of Line C that will run between Line B's western terminus at Belle-Beille - Campus and Line A's southern terminus at Angers - Roseraie allowing a direct connection between Belle Beille and Angers-Saint-Laud station.